codewithdarkwa/codewithdarkwa/README.md

 - 🔭 I’m currently working on Knust feedback app
 - 🌱 I’m currently learning flutter
+- 👯 My Area of Interest's are **Web development and  Mobile app development**
 - 💬 Ask me about anything related to Web and Mobile App development(React Native and Flutter)
 - 📫 How to reach me: codewithdarkwa@gmail.com